 So here I am in basic training and word is like… [makes a sound like a whirlwind].

 Uh, I requested discharge three times.
 First time was simply because I was kind of fed up with the system.
-I’d only been in two-and-a-half months.
-And it was like, I’m not gonna’ put up with this bullshit.
+I’d only been in for two and a half months.
+And it was like, I’m not gonna put up with this bullshit.

 I get to my unit.
 Basically, everybody in my unit just kind of accepted me.
 Until one night five guys decided to sexually assault me.
 I’m upset the next morning.
 I go in and I just have a fit.